Rewilding together

 People and plants:

-8 kids and Ross planted 50 more plants!
+8 students and Ross planted 50 more plants!

 Date